Reviews You Can Rely On

 Credit: Abriah Wofford

-We repeat the same tests while playing cafe recordings, which include the hum of conversation and clatter of plates and silverware.
-The high-pitched clinging sounds are among the hardest background noises for the headphones and earbuds to filter out.
+We repeat the same tests while playing cafe recordings, which include the hum of conversation and the clatter of plates and silverware.
+The high-pitched clinking sounds are among the hardest background noises for the headphones and earbuds to filter out.

 Some earbuds offer more effective active noise canceling than others.
 Here is a subpar example.